 How many results are you displaying per page?
 Do visitors want more or fewer results than you are currently showing them?

-5. Test Search Results Layout: Is a Grid Better than a List?
+5. A/B Test Search Results Layout: Is a Grid Better than a List?

 Most search results are shown in either a list or grid format that follow a pattern familiar to visitors.
-Testing a different layout or a hybrid approach, especially for varying audience segments and departments, can help discover a better experience for visitors.
+A/B testing a different layout or a hybrid approach, especially for varying audience segments and departments, can help discover a better experience for visitors.

-6. Test How Product Type Impacts Search Display Preference
+6. A/B Test How Product Type Impacts Search Display Preference

 Visitors searching for a 42” HDTV versus a sweatshirt are likely to have different shopping behaviors.
 So why should their search and shopping experiences also be the same?

-The search algorithm that powers your on-site search functionality is the underlying mechanism to all on-site search testing ideas mentioned above.
-Testing a new or updated algorithm can provide data into where your current on-site search functionality falls flat, as well as areas a new algorithm could help improve.
+The search algorithm that powers your on-site search functionality is the underlying mechanism to all on-site search A/B testing ideas mentioned above.
+A/B testing a new or updated algorithm can provide data into where your current on-site search functionality falls flat, as well as areas a new algorithm could help improve.

 In our world of lightning fast connectivity and communications, we are bound to unintentionally misspell words.
 Look into your own on-site search analytics for the terms which visitors are searching, and you will likely see a few accidental misspellings and interesting search trends.